JanWood2013/JanEngineering/README.md

 and here I share you what I am doing for it!
 🔗GitHub: https://github.com/JanWood2013

+**George Russell takes pole in Barcelona!**
+//13.06.2026, 5:37pm//
+After a not so good Monaco weekend for him, he's back on pole position!🏁🏎️

 **Qualli day in Barcelona!🏎️**
 //13.06.2026, 10:36pm//
 Who do you think will set pole?